mucommander/mucommander/PLAN.md

 ## 1. Goals

 1. Ship a **small** dual-pane file manager built on the well-tested muCommander UI core.
-2. **Remote-data backends**: SSH/SFTP, S3-compatible object storage (AWS S3, MinIO, etc.), in-process NFSv2/v3 (via the existing Yanfs-based module), and — via Phase 10's mount helper — anything the OS can mount (NFSv4, SMB/CIFS, SSHFS).
-Local FS is always available.
+2. **Remote-data backends**: SSH/SFTP, in-process NFSv2/v3 (via the existing Yanfs-based module), and — via Phase 10's mount helper — anything the OS can mount (NFSv4, SMB/CIFS, SSHFS).
+Local FS is always available. **S3-compatible object storage** is on the roadmap via Phase 11 but is not present in the current build (the legacy jets3t-based module was deleted in Phase 4).
 3. **Two** OS targets: Linux (x86_64, aarch64) and macOS (Apple Silicon + Intel).
 4. **No** unpatched Critical/High vulnerabilities at v1.0 release.
 5. **Latest LTS Java** (Java 25 LTS) as the runtime target.